evmos/docs/docs/protocol/modules/vesting.md

 Evomos introduced the concept of [EVM extensions](https://docs.evmos.org/develop/smart-contracts/evm-extensions) to allow smart contract to interact with Cosmos SDK modules like staking and distribution, to provide a better developer experience allowing users to interact with Cosmos native module via the EVM.
-Since `ClawbackVestingAccount` are allowed to stake only unlocked & vested coins, or locked & vested, we have to ensure that all other configurations are not permitted to perform a state transition.
+Since a `ClawbackVestingAccount` is allowed to stake only unlocked & vested coins, or locked & vested, we have to ensure that all other configurations are not permitted to perform a state transition.
 Instead of having these checks implemented in both the `AnteHandler`s for Cosmos transactions and Ethereum transactions, Evmos core wraps the Cosmos SDK `x/staking` module to introduce these checks in the `MsgServer` of this module.